Key Compliance and Security Considerations for the Energy Industry

 Provide a Comprehensive Collaboration Platform with Microsoft Teams

-Providing employees with a modern, cloud-based collaboration platform, which allows them to choose and easily integrate the tools that make them most productive, empowers them to find the best ways to work and collaborate.
-Using Microsoft Teams, in conjunction with security controls and governance policies to protect the organization, can help your workforce to easily collaborate in the cloud.
+Providing employees with a modern and cloud-based collaboration platform, that allows them to choose and easily integrate the tools that make them most productive, empowers them to find the best ways to work and collaborate.
+Using Microsoft Teams, together with security controls and governance policies to protect the organization, can help your workforce to easily collaborate in the cloud.

-Microsoft Teams provides a collaboration hub for your organization, which quickly brings people together to work effectively and collaborate with other team members on common initiatives or projects.
+Microsoft Teams provides a collaboration hub for your organization to bring people together to work and collaborate together on common initiatives or projects.
 It allows team members to conduct conversations, collaborate, and co-author documents.
 It enables people to store and share files with team members or those outside the team.
 It also allows them to hold live meetings with integrated enterprise voice and video.
 Microsoft Teams can be customized with easy access to Microsoft apps such as Planner, Dynamics 365, Power BI, and other third-party line-of-business applications.
 Teams simplifies access to Office 365 services and third-party apps to centralize collaboration and communication needs for the organization.

 Every Microsoft Team is backed by an Office 365 Group.
-An Office 365 Group is considered the membership provider for numerous Office 365 services, including Microsoft Teams.
-As such, Office 365 Groups are used to securely control which users are considered members and which are owners of the group, thereby restricting the members and owners of the Team.
+An Office 365 Group is considered the membership provider for Office 365 services, including Microsoft Teams.
+Office 365 Groups are used to securely control which users are considered members and which are owners of the group.
 This allows us to easily control which users have access to varying capabilities within Teams.
 As a result, Team members and owners may only access the capabilities that they are permitted to utilize.

-A common scenario where Microsoft Teams can benefit energy organizations is collaborating with contractors or external firms as part of a field service programs such as vegetation management.
-Contractors are typically engaged to manage vegetation or remove trees around power system installations, and they often need to receive work instructions, communicate with dispatchers and other field service personnel, take and share pictures of external surroundings, sign off when work is complete and share data back with head office.
+A common scenario where Microsoft Teams can benefit energy organizations is collaborating with contractors or external firms as part of a field service program, such as vegetation management.
+Contractors are typically engaged to manage vegetation or remove trees around power system installations.
+They often need to receive work instructions, communicate with dispatchers and other field service personnel, take and share pictures of external surroundings, sign off when work is complete, and share data back with head office.
 Traditionally, these programs have been run using phone, text, paper work orders, or custom applications.
-This can present numerous challenges including:
+This can present many challenges including:

 - Processes are manual or analog, making metrics difficult to track